 Advantages

-- Optimal ventilation, even in rainy weather (without risk of water entry).
+- Optimal ventilation, even in rainy weather (without risk of water ingress).

 - Ideal to place in front of a kitchen to evacuate cooking steam.